amcd08/EGM722_Assignment/README.md

 ##

-- Create a conda environment

-  Once you have successfully cloned the repository, you can then create a `conda` environment.
+- Once you have successfully cloned the repository, you can then create a `conda` environment.

   To do this, use the environment.yml file provided in the repository.
 With Anaconda Navigator, you can do this by selecting __Import__ from the bottom of the __Environments__ panel.